Neurotech-Davis/Neurotech-Wiki/src/past_projects/hapticfeedback.md

 _Mentored by Prakhar Sinha, Maitri Khanna, Jordan Ogbu Felix_

-The haptic feedback BCI is arguably Neurotech@Davis’s most successful and robust BCI to date.
-This BCI is especially notable for winning 3rd place in the 2023 NeurotechX competition and winning against the likes of UCLA, UC Berkeley, and Rice University.
+This BCI was entered into the 2023 NeurotechX competition where it won 3rd place.

 ## What it does